 Granted-and by now we seem bound to grant-that a ball, let drop, falls in virtue not of an inexorable law but of a volition, and that the volition might will otherwise, we may still say that the possibility of a ball's thus changing its habits need not seriously disturb our practical calculations.

-the colloquial sense in which the word means a fiction or illusion, but in the [473] proper sense which we have explained above.
-And the truth of the orthodox belief consists in the fact that it does with perfect accuracy describe the real nature of the evil will.
-But as soon as the mythical nature of the belief is forgotten, as soon as the Devil is taken not as a type of all evil wills but as their actual supreme ruler, then the step has been taken from truth to superstition, from Christianity to Manichaeism.
+soon as the Devil is taken not as a type of all evil wills but as their actual supreme ruler, then the step has been taken from truth to superstition, from Christianity to Manichaeism.
+59